Skip to main content

 Environmental Engineering and Sustainable Infrastructure at KTH

-The programme ends with a degree project that allows you to investigate a problem in-depth under the supervision of experienced practitioners and researchers.
+The programme ends with a degree project that allows you to thoroughly investigate a problem under the supervision of experienced practitioners and researchers.
 The topic for the degree project should be within the programme's scope and relate to knowledge acquired through the courses.
 The degree project is carried out in Sweden or abroad and can be oriented towards research, technological development at a company or organisation, or a combination of both.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Architecture and Built Environment (at KTH).